Understanding Functional Freeze: Signs, Causes, and How to Heal

 Splash cold water on your face

-Listen to uplifting music
+Listen to music that moves you

 3. Practice small, Manageable Actions